Specific Reviews (formerly known as Affirmation of Commitments (AoC) Reviews)

 The CCT Review was launched in January 2016 - it is conducted under the then applicable Affirmation of Committments.

-ATRT1 (2010) and ATRT2 (2013); ATRT3 will be launched in January 2017.
+ATRT1 (2010) and ATRT2 (2013); ATRT3 was launched with a Call for Volunteers in January 2017.
 ATRT3 is the first ATRT Review that falls under the new Bylaws; the first two were conducted as AoC Reviews.

 The CCT Review was launched in January 2016 - it is conducted under the then applicable Affirmation of Commitments.